How to write English in the workplace: punctuation, usage, grammar, clarity, style, influence, and email.

 Presentation - Loosen, layer, and list to make the reading easy.

-Them Not You - Talk to your reader and about your reader.
+Reader Focus - Talk with your reader and about your reader.

 Compelling Edits - Change your words to truly engage your readers.

-Message Tone - Use the right words to prevent misreading by upset recipients.
+Being Conciliatory - How to prevent misreading by upset recipients.